Is Geometry Enough for Matching in Visual Localization?: Experimental Evaluation

 \subsection{Experimental Setup}

-\PAR{Keypoint detection.} \newtext{ For MegaDepth and Cambridge, we use respectively SIFT~\cite{Lowe2004IJCV} and SuperPoint~\cite{Detone2018CVPRW}, \ie, the same keypoint detector used to obtain the 3D scene models.
-For 7-Scenes, we are allowed to apply different detectors, \ie, both SIFT and SuperPoint, to extract keypoints using the depth maps provided by the dataset. }
+\PAR{Keypoint Detection.} \newtext{ For MegaDepth and Cambridge, we use respectively SIFT~\cite{Lowe2004IJCV} and SuperPoint~\cite{Detone2018CVPRW}, preserving the same keypoint detector used to reconstruct their 3D models.
+For 7-Scenes, we use both SIFT and SuperPoint to extract keypoints for both 2D images and 3D point cloud given RGB-D images.}

-\PAR{Retrieval pairs.} \newtext{ We use ground truth to sample retrieval pairs that have at least 35\% visual overlapping in MegaDepth to ensure enough matches are present during training, as well as to isolate the side-effect of retrieval performance during ablations.
+\PAR{Retrieval Pairs.} \newtext{ We use ground truth to sample retrieval pairs that have at least 35\% visual overlap in MegaDepth to ensure enough matches are present during training, as well as to isolate the side-effect of retrieval performance during ablations.
 For evaluation and comparison to state-of-the-art localization methods, we follow~\cite{Sarlin2021CVPR} and use their \textit{top-10} pairs retrieved using NetVLAD~\cite{Arandjelovic2016CVPR} on Cambridge and DenseVLAD~\cite{Torii2015CVPR} on 7-Scenes. }